LRSRecycles/LRS_GIS_Data_Plotting/README.md

 # FUTURE PLANNING

-# What Extra Needs to be Done in Power BI Using ArcGIS:
+# What Extra Needs to be Done in Power BI Using ArcGIS (Once bugs are fixed):
 In Power BI, using ArcGIS to map GPS data would require the following steps:

-Ensure that the GPS data being passed to Power BI is free from missing values and is formatted correctly.
+-Ensure that the GPS data being passed to Power BI is free from missing values and is formatted correctly.
-In Power BI, the ArcGIS visual can be used to map the longitude and latitude data.
+-In Power BI, the ArcGIS visual can be used to map the longitude and latitude data.
-Configure layers for polygons in ArcGIS to visualize the shapes formed by the GPS points.
+-Configure layers for polygons in ArcGIS to visualize the shapes formed by the GPS points.
-ArcGIS in Power BI allows for more interactive mapping, where users can zoom in/out and explore geographical data.
+-ArcGIS in Power BI allows for more interactive mapping, where users can zoom in/out and explore geographical data.